imaique/Compiler/README.md

 # Compiler
 Compiler project for Concordia's COMP 445 - Compiler Design class.

-Compiler for the programming language defined by an EBNF grammar.
+Compiler for a programming language defined by an EBNF grammar.

 Implemented in C++.